-A non-United States corporation, such as our company, will be classified as a "passive foreign investment company," or PFIC, for United States federal income tax purposes for any taxable year, if either (i) 75% or more of its gross income for such year consists of certain types of "passive" income or (ii) 50% or more of the value of its assets (determined on the basis of a quarterly average) during such year is attributable to assets that produce or are held for the production of passive income (the "asset test).
+A non-United States corporation, such as our company, will be classified as a "passive foreign investment company," or PFIC, for United States federal income tax purposes for any taxable year, if either (i) 75% or more of its gross income for such year consists of certain types of "passive" income or (ii) 50% or more of the value of its assets (determined on the basis of a quarterly average) during such year is attributable to assets that produce or are held for the production of passive income (the "asset test").
 For this purpose, cash and assets readily convertible into cash are categorized as passive assets, and the company's goodwill and other unbooked intangibles associated with our active business are taken into account as nonpassive assets.
 Passive income generally includes, among other things, dividends, interest, rents, royalties, and gains from the disposition of passive assets.
-We will be treated as owning a proportionate share of the assets and earning a proportionate share of the income of any other corporation in which we own, directly or indirectly, more than 25% (by value) of the stock.
+We will be treated as owning a proportionate share of the assets and earning a proportionate share of the stock.

 Although the law in this regard is not entirely clear, we treat Beijing Momo as being owned by us for United States federal income tax purposes, because we control its management decisions and we are entitled to substantially all of the economic benefits associated with this entity, and, as a result, we consolidate the results of its operations in our consolidated U.S. GAAP financial statements.
-If it were determined, however, that we do not own the stock of Beijing Momo for United States federal income tax purposes, we may be treated as a PFIC for the current taxable year and any subsequent taxable year.
-Assuming that we are the owner of Beijing Momo for United States federal income tax purposes and based upon our current income and assets and projections as to the value of our ADSs, we do not presently expect to be classified as a PFIC for the current taxable year or the foreseeable future.
+If it were determined, however, that we do not own the stock of Beijing Momo for United States federal income tax purposes, we would likely be treated as a PFIC for the taxable year ended December 31, 2015 and would anticipate being a PFIC for future taxable years.
+Assuming that we are the owner of Beijing Momo for United States federal income tax purposes and based upon our income and assets and the value of our ADSs, we do not believe that we were a PFIC for the taxable year ended December 31, 2015 and do not anticipate becoming a PFIC in the foreseeable future.

 While we do not anticipate being a PFIC in the current taxable year or the foreseeable future, there can be no assurance in this regard because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
 Fluctuations in the market price of our ADSs may cause us to become a PFIC for the current or subsequent taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of our ADSs from time to time (which may be volatile).
 In estimating the value of our goodwill and other unbooked intangibles, we have taken into account our current market capitalization.
-If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable year or future taxable years.
+If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable years or future taxable years.
 In addition, the composition of our income and our assets will be affected by how, and how quickly, we spend our liquid assets.
 Under circumstances where our revenue from activities that produce passive income significantly increase relative to our revenue from activities that produce non-passive income, or where we determine not to deploy significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.